scorpido74/azure-docs.nl-nl/articles/data-factory/data-factory-troubleshoot-guide.md

 - **Bericht**:`The value '%value;' for the required property 'TimeToLive' in the on demand HDInsight linked service '%linkedServiceName;' has invalid format.
 It should be a timespan between '00:05:00' and '24:00:00'.`

-- **Oorzaak**: de opgegeven waarde voor de eigenschap `TimeToLive` required heeft een ongeldige indeling.
+- **Oorzaak**: de opgegeven waarde voor de eigenschap Required `TimeToLive` heeft een ongeldige indeling.

 - **Aanbeveling**: werk de waarde bij naar het voorgestelde bereik en probeer het opnieuw.